Dental Implant Restoration & Oral Health

-During the healing process, patients are encouraged to take steps designed to minimize the potential for any problems developing.
+During the healing process, patients are encouraged to take steps designed to minimize the potential for any problems to develop.
 Here are just a few of the steps dental professionals routinely recommend following an implant procedure.

-- Watch What You Eat.
+- Watch on the diet.
 Avoid solid foods and temperature extremes.
-Stick to soft food for a few days and avoid chewing using teeth near the implant site.
+Stick to soft food for a few days and avoid chewing with the teeth near the implant site.

-- Keep Your Mouth Clean.
-Beginning the day following a procedure, brush your teeth after every meal and before going to bed.
+- Keep the mouth clean.
+Beginning the day following a procedure, brush the teeth after every meal and before going to bed.
 If bleeding occurs and doesn’t stop quickly, call the dentist who inserted the implant for advice.

-- Rest for at Least Two Days.
+- Rest for at least two days.
 Avoid any physical activity for at least two days following an implant procedure.
-After two days, slowly resume your daily activities as tolerated.
+After two days, slowly resume the daily activities as tolerated.

-- Take Your Medications.
+- Take the medications.
 Antibiotics are routinely prescribed following a procedure.
 Please take them as directed, and don’t skip any doses.

 Do Patients Experience Problems with Implants?

-As a rule, no. Your implant team will explain that most implants function exactly as designed and last for years.
+As a rule, the implant team will explain that most implants function exactly as designed and last for years.
 However, in rare instances, patients may encounter issues that need to be addressed by a dental professional.
 Potential downsides include:

 - Infections.
 Generally, the antibiotics prescribed will reduce or eliminate any infections.
 However, should swelling, redness, or fever be experienced, call the office for advice.